 The carrying amounts of certain of our financial instruments, including cash and cash equivalents, marketable securities, restricted cash, accounts receivable and accounts payable, approximate fair value due to their short maturities.
 Based on borrowing rates currently available to us for loans with similar terms, the carrying values of our financing obligations approximate their fair values.
-The fair value of the redeemable convertible preferred stock warrants are remeasured at each balance sheet date by using the Black-Scholes option pricing model.
+The fair value of the redeemable convertible preferred stock warrants as of December 31, 2009 and at the date of conversion from a preferred stock warrant to a common stock warrant was measured by using the Black-Scholes option pricing model.